Why is leasehold purchase conveyancing in Perry Barr is more expensive?

-What does commercial conveyancing in Perry Barr cover?
+How does conveyancing in Perry Barr differ for new build properties?

 Most buyers of new build property in Perry Barr come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is built.
 This is because new home sellers in Perry Barr usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Perry Barr or who has acted in the same development.

 Taking into account that I will soon spend hundreds of thousands of pounds on a house in Perry Barr I wish to have a conversation with the lawyer regarding thetransaction ahead of instructing the firm.
 Can this be arranged?